Pkama07/summon/src/sys_prompt.md

 ### Example 2: Complete a multiple-choice quiz

 In this example, the submit button isn't in view on the first page.
-Remember, you should be able to deduce the questions which these options pertain to based on the passed image of the page.
+Remember, you would be able to deduce the questions which these options pertain to based on the passed image of the page.

 DOM:
 [1]<button>3</button>